Kalanikūpule: Reign

 Following the death of his father, Kalanikūpule took Oʻahu while his uncle Kaeokulani gained control of Maui, Lānaʻi, and Molokaʻi.
 When his uncle decided to visit his wife's home on Kauaʻi, he sailed from Maui by way of Oʻahu, taking his army with him.
 When his uncle reached Oʻahu he stopped at Waimanalo.
 Disputes — partly over inheritance of the Kingdom of Maui — arose between him and Kalanikūpule, resulting in war.
 Kalanikūpule was in a desperate situation.

 At this time, three foreign ships arrived.
 Two of these vessels, the Jackal and the Prince Lee Boo were British sloops under the command of Captain William Brown and Captain Robert Gordon.
-The third vessel, the Lady Washington, was an American snow with Captain John Hendrick in command.
+The third vessel, the Lady Washington, was an American snow with Captain John Kendrick in command.
 These were not strangers in the islands as foreign trading vessels were frequent visitors to Hawaiʻi.
 It was Captain Brown who was given credit for discovering the harbor of Honolulu and naming it Fair Haven.
 Jackal and Prince Lee Boo were the tenders to the ship Butterworth, and were the first Western vessels to enter Honolulu harbor.

 Kalanikūpule asked Captain Brown for assistance to his army.
 The Captain decided to help him, as did the two mates of the Jackal and the Prince Lee Boo.
 These men aided Kalanikūpule’s force in what was later called the Battle of Kalauao.
 The muskets of the sailors drove Kaeo’s warriors into hills that overshadowed Honolulu.
 They finally retreated into a little ravine.
 Kaeo tried to escape, but Brown’s men and Kendrick’s men saw his ʻahu ʻula, his scarlet and yellow feather cloak, and fired at Kaeo from their boats in the harbor to show his position to Kalanikūpule’s men.
 The Oʻahu warriors killed Kaeo along with his wives and chiefs.

 This was a successful move, and the battle ended with Kalanikūpule as the victor.
 Captain Brown fired a salute to celebrate the victory.
 At least one gun was loaded with shot which pierced the side of the American ship Lady Washington, killing Captain Hendrick and several of his crew.

 Encouraged by the victory over his uncle, Kalanikūpule decided to acquire the Jackal and the Prince Lee Boo and military hardware to aid in his attack on Kamehameha on the island of Hawai'i.
 Kalanikūpule killed Brown and Gordon and abducted the remainder of his crew.